Itinerary & Map

 Royal Inka Pisac hotel - Breakfast included - swimming pool

-Machu Picchu Hostal - Breakfast included
+Machu Picchu Hostal - Breakfast and lunch included

 Early this morning catch the bus up to the stunning 'lost city' of Machu Picchu.

 Machu Picchu is one of those genuinely magical places, and catching your first glimpse of the lost city of the Incas through the early morning mist is definitely a moment you’ll never forget.

 The ruins of this forgotten city are stunningly located, perched high in the Andes surrounded by verdant cloud forest, with the river Urambamba running through the gorge far below.
 Hidden away on a ridge between the mountains, Machu Picchu is invisible from below, so it's no surprise it's ruins remained a secret for so many years.
 Historians believe the city was probably completely self-contained, surrounded by agricultural terraces sufficient to feed all it's inhabitants and watered by natural springs.
 It's thought that the city was the location of a royal palace and estate, home to the Inca emperors, or possibly a sacred religious and ceremonial sight.

 Discovered in 1911 by the explorer Hiram Bingham, although the ruins were heavily covered by dense jungle foliage, many of the buildings were well preserved and in excellent condition.
 The city consists of more than 200 buildings, from houses to temples, storage buildings and public spaces.
 It's fascinating to be able to gaze down on the city from above and imagine how it would have looked during the height of the Inca empire.
 You will have a guided tour of the site, as well as some free time.

 WAYNA PICCHU: Please note, due to internal safety policy our leaders are specifically prohibited from recommending or assisting with booking this activity.